Eilowangfang/LPCE/postgres_reopt/README.md

-For details, you might check my technical report at ZhiHu: [[PostgreSQL源码]Nested loop join源码讲解及blocked processing的实验](https://zhuanlan.zhihu.com/p/456245221)
+For details, you might check our technical report.